ENCCS/vasp-best-practices/content/Ni100_surface.md

 * For surface relaxations it's typical to fix the bulk-like atoms in the bottom and let the ones close to the surface be able to relax
 * Alternatively, a symmetric supercell can be constructed with inner bulk-like layers

-Run the calculation with
+Submit the calculation to the queue (Tetralith)

     sbatch run.sh

+or run interactively (MeluXina)

+    srun --hint=nomultithread -n 8 vasp_std

 and observe the relaxation e.g. with

     cat OSZICAR

-After the calculation is finished, compare the forces in OUTCAR between the first and the last step.
+After the calculation is finished, compare the forces in OUTCAR between the first and the last step (e.g. using `less`).

 First step: